-The International Accounting Standards Board ("IASB") has issued new standards, amendments and interpretations that are not effective for the fiscal year ended December 31, 2019 and, accordingly, have not yet been adopted by the Company.
+The International Accounting Standards Board ("IASB") has issued new standards, amendments and interpretations which have not yet been adopted by the Company.
 The following is a brief summary of the new and amended standards and interpretations:

 Amendments to IFRS 3, Business Combinations (effective January 1, 2020) assist in determining whether a transaction should be accounted for as a business combination or an asset acquisition.
 It amends the definition of a business to include an input and a substantive process that together significantly contribute to the ability to create goods and services provided to customers, generating investment and other income, and it excludes returns in the form of lower costs and other economic benefits.
-The Company has not elected to apply this amendment early.
+This amendment is not expected to have any impact on the Company's condensed consolidated interim financial statements.

 Amendments to IFRS 9, Financial Instruments and IFRS 7, Financial Instruments: Disclosures (effective January 1, 2020) will affect entities that apply the hedge accounting requirements to hedging relationships directly affected by the interest rate benchmark reform.
 The amendments modify specific hedge accounting requirements, so that entities would apply those hedge accounting requirements assuming that the interest rate benchmark is not altered as a result of the interest rate benchmark reform.
 If a hedging relationship no longer meets the requirements for hedge accounting for reasons other than those specified by the amended Standards, then discontinuation of hedge accounting is still required.
-This amendment is not expected to have any impact on the Company's consolidated financial statements.
+This amendment is not expected to have any impact on the Company's condensed consolidated interim financial statements.